 Section 2.2 was significantly re-structured to account for your comments.
-We extracted the general introduction to the lidar technology which is now discussed at the start of the section (lines 159-174) to reduce repetition while keeping the relevant information in the individual subsections.
-We also amended this paragraph to provide better context to the objectives of this section (lines 175-183):
+We extracted the general introduction to the lidar technology which is now discussed at the start of the section (lines 150-165) to reduce repetition while keeping the relevant information in the individual subsections.

+We also now provide better context to the objectives of this section (lines 183-188):

-"Ground-based remote sensing profilers generally provide data at high temporal and vertical resolution and good sensitivity in the ABL.
-In the following, sensors are briefly introduced, grouped according to their characteristic output variables into profilers for thermodynamic variables or atmospheric trace gases (Sect.
-2.2.2), wind and turbulence profilers (Sect.
-2.2.3), as well as aerosol profilers (Sect.
-2.2.4).
-In each of these sub-sections, the emphasis is placed on the sensor types that are to-date commonly used to observe the ABL and can be considered the most promising candidates for extensive measurement network operations (Sect.
+"In the following sections the emphasis is placed on in-situ platforms and ground-based remote sensing instruments that are to-date commonly used to observe the ABL and can be considered the most promising candidates for extensive measurement 185 network operations (Sect.
 2.3).
 These are radiosoundings for in-situ profiling (Sect.
-2.2.1), passive radiometers for temperature profiling (Sect.
+2.2.1; note that significant advances are expected for network operations of uncrewed areal systems), passive radiometers for temperature profiling (Sect.
 2.2.2), Doppler wind lidars for profiling of wind and turbulence (Sect.
 2.2.3), and finally automatic lidars and ceilometers for aerosol profiling in the ABL (Sect.
-2.2.4).
-For further technical details, the reader is referred to relevant textbooks (e.g., Emeis, 2010; Foken, 2021).."
+2.2.4)."